For foreign workers moving to China, understanding the local social security system and their obligations can be daunting.

 While the social security system offers significant benefits, there are some challenges and considerations for foreign workers:

-- Portability: Transferring social security benefits to another country can be complex.
+- Portability of Benefits: Transferring social security benefits to another country can be complex.
 Some countries have bilateral agreements with China to facilitate the transfer of social security contributions.
+For example, Germany and South Korea have agreements that allow workers to transfer their pension contributions.

 - Compliance: Ensuring compliance with local regulations is crucial.
 Employers and employees must stay updated on changes in contribution rates and policies.